👋 Hi there, I’m very excited to be working with you and can’t wait to learn from each other!

 If we are having an in-person conversation and you ask my opinion about something new to me, I might give you my unfiltered thoughts.
 I’m usually spontaneous, and my ideas might not come across as very precise and well structured.
 If you need me to clarify something, tell me.
 I will go and structure my thoughts and communicate them back to you.

 I don’t check emails very often, but I’m quite responsive on Slack.
-If you need me, message me, I try to be always available.
+If it’s very urgent ping me on my mobile, as I deactivate notifications when I’m in focus work.

 Things I do that may annoy you or be misunderstood